Dan Smith (footballer, born 1986): Later career

 Smith joined Conference North side Gateshead on 20 November 2008.
 He made ten starts, all but one in the league, and two substitute appearances, and was released at the end of the season.

 In March 2010, Smith signed for Blyth Spartans, also of the Conference North, with a view to regaining fitness.
 With the club in an injury crisis, he was named once on the substitutes' bench, but never appeared for the club.
 In the 2011–12 season, he played for Chester-le-Street Town in the Northern League second division.

 Smith was one of Martin Gray's first batch of signings as new manager of Darlington 1883, demoted to the Northern League First Division for 2012–13.
 Smith was released by Darlington at the end of November and signed for Dunston UTS in December.
 On 27 February 2013, Smith joined Seaham Red Star.

 On 19 July 2013, Smith rejoined Gateshead, managed by his brother Anth, after a trial spell during pre season.
 On 31 January 2014, Smith had his contract cancelled to allow him to pursue his career abroad.

 He landed in Australia where he joined Holland Park Hawks, captaining the side to consecutive promotions.
 In 2017, he left the club midseason to join Peninsula Power.
 He later returned to the North East, setting up a spray painting business.

+International career

+Smith made eight appearances for the England under-16 side between 2001 and 2002.
+He featured in the Victory Shield, Walkers International Tournament and in the Tournoi de Montaigu.
+He made seven appearances for the England under-17 side in 2002, scoring once, playing in the Nordic Cup.